Ever heard that the government can’t study guns? Turns out, the government can, and does, study firearms.

 “The objective has broadened so that it now includes banning and confiscation of all handguns, restrictive licensing of owners of other firearms, and eventual elimination of firearms from American life, excepting (perhaps) only a small elite of extremely wealthy collectors, hunters, or target shooters.” (source)

 To put it bluntly, entities within the CDC had stated they want to remove firearms from American life, except for the “small elite.”
 Firearms in the hands of the elite is the exact opposite of how America was founded.
+America was founded because the population used their own blood, sweat, tears, and personal firearms to rebel against the most powerful military at the time.

-That is why Congress, not the NRA, blocked the CDC from promoting “gun control” – which did not ban the CDC from studying “gun violence.”
+These efforts from the CDC are why Congress, not the NRA, blocked the CDC from promoting “gun control” – which did not ban the CDC from studying “gun violence.”

 The NRA’s actual stance on firearms studies